isomerpages/enterprisesg-rice/_licences/Rice Licence Application Criteria.md

 permalink: /rice-licences/permalink
 description: ""
 ---
 **Applicant Criteria**

-Only business entity or company registered with ACRA can apply for a rice license.
+Only business entity or company registered with ACRA can apply for a rice licence.
+If a business entity or company had their rice licence revoked or terminated, they can only apply for a new rice licence after 9 months from the date of termination.
+There is no limit to the number of rice licences a business entity/company can own.

 **Fees Payable**